toxinu/sushi/README.md

 ## Create your own template

-This is a tree sample of template:
+This is a tree sample of my advanced template:

 ```bash
 default